Skip to content

 Can You Walk from Travelodge to Gatwick Airport?

-Some travellers have advised you can walk the route in around 15-20 minutes by taking a foobridge over the River Mole from the rear car park at the Travelodge Central Gatwick Airport.
+Some travellers have advised you can walk the route in around 15-20 minutes by taking a footbridge over the River Mole from the rear car park at the Travelodge Central Gatwick Airport.
 However, the route is not suitable for those with large cases.
 There is however a hotel Hoppa bus which you can take for a small charge.
-Walking on the main road, the A23, is not recommended.
+Walking on the main road, the A23 is not safe or possible.

 How Far Is Travelodge from Gatwick Airport?